 The Sprint Goal Explained

 A sprint goal summarises the desired outcome of an iteration.
-It provides a shared objective, and it states why it’s worthwhile undertaking the sprint.
-Sample sprint goals are “Learn about the right user interaction for the registration feature”, or “Provide the missing reporting functionality”.
+It provides a shared objective, and states why it’s worthwhile undertaking the sprint.
+Sample sprint goals are “Learn about the right user interaction for the registration feature” and “Complete the reporting feature”.

 As a rule of thumb, every sprint should have one shared goal.
 This ensures that everyone moves in the same direction.
 Once the goal has been selected, the team implements it.
 Stakeholder feedback is then used to understand if the goal has been met, as the following picture shows.

 Sprint Goal Benefits

 I have found that working with a sprint goal has five main benefits, particularly for new products and new features: It facilitates prioritisation and effective teamwork; it makes it easier to obtain and analyse feedback; and it helps with stakeholder communication.

 A shared sprint goal facilitates prioritisation: It makes it easier to determine which stories should be worked on in the next cycle.
 Here is how I do it: I first select the goal.
 Then I explore which epics have to contribute to it, and I break out small detailed stories from the epics.
 Finally, I order the new ready stories based on their contribution to the goal.

 Creates Focus and Facilitates Teamwork